The Solemnity of the Most Holy Trinity, June 4, 2023, Cycle A, The Prayers of the Faithful

 We pray to the Lord.

-The Fifth Sunday of Easter, May 7, 2023, Cycle A, Prayers of the Faithful
+The Fifth Sunday of Easter, April 28, 2024, Cycle B, The Prayers of the Faithful

 Fifth Sunday of Easter